idc101/git-mkver/README.md

 If you would like to patch version numbers in files prior to building and tagging then you can use the `patch` command.
-The files to be patched and the replacements are defined in the `mkver.yaml` config file.
+The files to be patched and the replacements are defined in the `mkver.conf` config file.
 A large number of standard patches come pre-defined.

 ```bash